ajndkr/boilerplate-x/README.md

-# Template-X - Create GitHub Project Templates in Minutes!
+# Template-X - Create GitHub Project Boilerplate in Minutes!

-Template-X is a powerful and highly customizable Python package that enables you to create GitHub project templates for any programming language in just a few minutes.
+Template-X is a chatGPT-powered library that enables you to create GitHub project boilerplate for any programming language in just a few minutes.
 Have an idea?
-Turn it into a fully functional template with Template-X!
+Turn it into a fully functional repository with Template-X!

 > DISCLAIMER!
 This project is highly experimental and is not ready for production use.
 Use at your own risk!